hctangaf/project1/README.md

 # project1
+Hi, my name is Stephen.
-This project is to use decision tree model to evaluate the performance of the dataset.
+This project is going to use decision tree model to evaluate the performance of the dataset.